 1. Sleep in cotton.

-Cotton is your best friend when trying to keep cool throughout a night’s sleep.
-To keep your body temperature from rising too high, make sure that your pajamas, undergarments and bed sheets are all cotton during the summer.
-This fabric is the perfect blend of a lightweight and sweat-wicking material to help you from being too hot while you try to fall asleep.
+Cotton is your best friend when trying to keep cool throughout the night.
+To keep your body temperature from rising too high, make sure that your pajamas, undergarments, and bed sheets are all cotton during the summer.
+This fabric offers the perfect blend of lightweight and sweat-wicking material to help you from being too hot while you try to fall asleep.

 2. Avoid tight clothing.

-Wearing tight clothing to sleep decreases the amount of airflow your body receives throughout the night which can increase your body temperature.
-Additionally, the materials that make clothing tight to your body are not great for keeping you cool.
-Not only can tight clothes make you hot at night, they can also make you feel trapped and restricted, adding to your feelings of discomfort during sleep.
+Wearing tight clothing to sleep decreases the amount of airflow your body receives,which can increase your body temperature.
+Additionally, materials like spandex that make clothing tights are not great for keeping you cool.
+Not only can tight clothes make you hot at night, they can also make you feel trapped and restricted, adding to your discomfort while you sleep.

 3. Use fans.

 Remember, fans cool people, not air.
-Since they circulate the air in the room, they help give a cooler feel to the people who are in the room.
-However, they don’t actually decrease the temperature, and it’s important to turn fans off in rooms that are not currently occupied, or else you are wasting electricity.
-To optimize the benefits of using a fan in a hot room, position the fan near an open window to pull the hot air from inside the room and push it out of the home.
+Since they circulate the air in the room, they help your skin feel cooler.
+However, they don’t actually decrease the room’s temperature, so it’s important to turn fans off in rooms that are unoccupied.
+Otherwise, you’re paying for electricity in empty rooms unnecessarily.
+To optimize the benefits of using a fan in a hot room, position the fan near an open window (if the A/C is not running) to pull the hot air from inside the room and push it out of the home.
+If the A/C is on, position the fan near a vent to distribute cool air around the room.
+Run ceiling fans counterclockwise in the summer to push cool air down.

 4. Hack your fan for extra cooling.